LGBTQ rights in Ukraine: 2003 to 2015

 In September 2003, the first, albeit small, public pride parade was held in Kyiv.

 In May 2008, Ukrainian LGBTQ groups were prevented from marking the International Day Against Homophobia after a last-minute intervention by authorities who told organisers that due to the likelihood of friction the events would have to be canceled.
 Roman Catholics, Evangelic Christians, Seventh-day Adventists, Eparchy of Christianity and Baptist and the Union of Independent Orthodox churches had asked local authorities to forbid any action by representatives of sexual minorities.

-A May 2012, a Kyiv gay pride parade was cancelled by its participants because they feared for their safety.
+In May 2012, a Kyiv gay pride parade was cancelled by its participants because they feared for their safety.
 Two gay rights activists were beaten up and tear-gassed by a group of youths after pride goers were evacuated by police escort.

 On 23 May 2013, a Ukrainian court satisfied a petition by Kyiv city authorities to ban the holding of any events, other than those envisaged by the program for the celebration of Kyiv Day (in the central part of the city); in doing so it de facto banned the gay pride parade in Kyiv that was planned for 25 May.
 The pride event was then changed to "a private event outside of the central part of Kyiv".
 On this day on a narrow pathway near Pushkin Park and Shuliavska metro station, about 50 people gathered and marched.
 Among them, at least 10 were from Munich (Germany), including Vice Mayor Hep Monatzeder, and some were from Sweden.
-They marched under the protection of 1,500 policemen, 13 of the about 100 anti-gay protesters were arrested and no physical (Note: A few religious anti-gay protesters, disguised as journalists, attempted to rip banners and placards of the paraders.) violence occurred.
+They marched under the protection of 1,500 policemen, 13 of the about 100 anti-gay protesters were arrested and no physical (Note: A few religious anti-gay protesters, disguised as journalists, attempted to rip the banners and placards of the paraders.) violence occurred.
 After one hour, the protesters who took part in the parade were evacuated from the area.
 In an attempt to avoid revenge attacks, they then changed their clothes and switched modes of transport multiple times.

-A procession organised by gay rights activists took place in central Kyiv on 11 January 2014; amidst the Euromaidan-protests.
+A procession organised by gay rights activists took place in central Kyiv on 11 January 2014, amidst the Euromaidan protests.

 The Kyiv gay pride parade was again cancelled on 5 July 2014 after the police failed to guarantee its protection.
 It would have been a small, closed march several kilometers outside Kyiv.
-The Love Against Homosexuality movement demanded its cancellation.
-On 7 July 2014, Mayor of Kyiv Vitali Klitschko had asked to cancel the pride, "I think that currently, when battle actions take place and many people die, holding entertainment events does not match the situation existing.
-And I am urging all these people not to do this.
-I think that this will be wrong amid these circumstances".
-The "battle actions" Klitschko referred to was the post-ceasefire government offensive of the War in Donbas.